 Which Fintechs Are Which?

 The fintechs that want to eat your lunch may hurt your income in the long run.
-Think major players like Kabbage or SOFI.
-It is their intent to take business away from you.
-They want to own the relationship with the consumer or business (your existing customer).
+Think major players like Kabbage or SoFi.
+It is their intent to take business away from you, either product by product (e.g. Rocket Mortgage) or entirely (e.g. Chime).
+They want to own the relationship with the consumer or business (your existing member).

 The fintechs that want to sell you lunch may indirectly affect your ROI.
 Think AI chatbots, member technology, and the like.
 They built consumer-facing solutions but don’t necessarily have a market of their own, so they want to sell you their product to help your membership.